Vaudeville: Decline

-The continued growth of the lower-priced cinema in the early 1910s dealt the heaviest blow to vaudeville (similar to the advent of free broadcast television's diminishing the cultural and economic strength of the cinema).
+The decline of vaudeville was primarily driven by the continued growth of the lower-priced cinema in the early 1910s, similar to the advent of free broadcast television's diminishing the cultural and economic strength of the cinema.
 Cinema was first regularly commercially presented in the US in vaudeville halls.
 The first public showing of movies projected on a screen took place at Koster and Bial's Music Hall in 1896.
 Lured by greater salaries and less arduous working conditions, many performers and personalities, such as Al Jolson, W. C. Fields, Mae West, Charlie Chaplin, Buster Keaton, the Marx Brothers, Jimmy Durante, Bill "Bojangles" Robinson, Edgar Bergen, Fanny Brice, Burns and Allen, and Eddie Cantor, used the prominence gained in live variety performance to vault into the new medium of cinema.
 In doing so, such performers often exhausted in a few moments of screen time the novelty of an act that might have kept them on tour for several years.
-Other performers who entered in vaudeville's later years, including Jack Benny, Abbott and Costello, Laurel and Hardy, Kate Smith, Cary Grant, Bob Hope, Milton Berle, Judy Garland, Rose Marie, Sammy Davis Jr., Red Skelton, Larry Storch and The Three Stooges, used vaudeville only as a launching pad for later careers.
+Other performers who entered in vaudeville's later years, including Jack Benny, Abbott and Costello, Laurel and Hardy, Kate Smith, Cary Grant, Bob Hope, Milton Berle, Judy Garland, Rose Marie, Sammy Davis Jr., Red Skelton, Larry Storch, Nicola Paone and The Three Stooges, used vaudeville only as a launching pad for later careers.
 They left live performance before achieving the national celebrity of earlier vaudeville stars, and found fame in new venues.

 The line between live and filmed performances was blurred by the number of vaudeville entrepreneurs who made more or less successful forays into the movie business.
 For example, Alexander Pantages quickly realized the importance of motion pictures as a form of entertainment.
 He incorporated them in his shows as early as 1902.
 Later, he entered into a partnership with the Famous Players–Lasky, a major Hollywood production company and an affiliate of Paramount Pictures.

 By the late 1920s, most vaudeville shows included a healthy selection of cinema.
 Earlier in the century, many vaudevillians, cognizant of the threat represented by cinema, held out hope that the silent nature of the "flickering shadow sweethearts" would prevent movies from ever overtaking vaudeville in popularity.
 However, with the introduction of talking pictures in 1926, the burgeoning film studios removed what had remained the chief difference in favor of live theatrical performance: spoken dialogue.
 Historian John Kenrick wrote: